go-critic/go-critic/docs/overview.md

 `unexportedCall` is very opinionated.<a name="unnamedResult-ref"></a>
 ## unnamedResult
-Detects unnamed results that may benefit from names
+Detects unnamed results that may benefit from names.

 **Before:**
 ```go